rept0id/collatz-conjecture-vs-compression/README.md

 ---

 Here, I would like to notice, that this idea came to mind recently.
-- If I’m mistaken in any way, please feel free to reach out—I’d love to discuss it.
+- If this theory is mistaken in any way, please feel free to reach out—I’d love to discuss it.
-- If I'm right, I would love as well to discuss it.
+- If this theory is right, I would love as well to discuss it.

 ## Source of inspiration